Ascentroid/Ascentroid/README.md

 [campaign project root]\_BatchScripts\Compile.bat
 ```

-3) Open your UE4 campaign project.
+3) Open your UE campaign project.

-4) If UE4 prompts to update the project, click <b>Update</b>:
+4) If UE prompts to update the project, click <b>Update</b>:

 ![Imgur](https://i.imgur.com/c6JXMUB.png)

-5) If UE4 prompts about new plugins being available, click <b>Dismiss</b>:
+5) If UE prompts about new plugins being available, click <b>Dismiss</b>:

 ![Imgur](https://i.imgur.com/NFjatG5.png)

-6) Create at least one level in your UE4 project and save it to the <b>Campaign Content</b> folder.
+6) Create at least one level in your UE project and save it to the <b>Campaign Content</b> folder.

 7) Edit campaign <b>*.json</b> (make sure your campaign and level name(s) match):
 ```